-I was born and raised in Orange County, NY where I received solid experience as a farm hand, stock boy, shoe salesman, camp counselor, and car salesman.
+I was born and raised in Orange County, NY where I received solid experience as a farmhand, stock boy, shoe salesman, camp counselor, and car salesman.

 As a high school senior I didn’t understand the concept of paying to take a test so I never took my SATs.
-Luckily I was able to attend my local community college without them.
+Luckily, I was able to attend my local community college without them.
 It was there that I began to take my studies in art seriously.

 After college I worked at various design studios that specialize in environmental graphic design.
-Then I spent more than four years at Open under the helm of Scott Stowell.
+I then spent more than four years at Open under the helm of Scott Stowell.
 There I worked on projects ranging from identity design, broadcast design, illustration work, print design, and environmental graphic design.

 After that I freelanced full-time for almost three years and worked on a variety of projects with clients including The New York Times, Good Magazine, and AOL.